boegel/easybuild-wiki/Writing-easyblocks.md

 The return type of `extra_options` should be a list of 2-element tuples (e.g. as returned by the `items()` method called on dictionary values).
 In EasyBuild v2.x the return type will be changed to a dictionary (`dict`), but this change can't be made in EasyBuild v1.x without breaking backward compatibility.

 Passing a `dict` value to `EasyBlock.extra_options` does work already however, and will result in the correct return type (see above).
+So, as long as you stick to the code style shown in the examples (returning via `EasyBlock.extra_options`), your code should be future proof, even when the return type of `extra_options` is changed in EasyBuild v2.0.

 ### Custom tests